Brand identity Β· Beauty, Dubai

 A mirrored monogram

-The final mark stacks YAH over its own reflection to spell the brand both ways at once.
-Set in Acre Medium, it is the kind of logo that does a double-take for you, simple, modern, and a little clever.
+The final mark stacks YAH over its own reflection, so the name reads top to bottom and the logo does a quiet double-take.
+Set in Acre Medium, letter-spaced and calm, it is the kind of mark people clock once and remember.

 A skin-tone palette

 Warm tan, soft grey and black.
-The tan nods to foundation and skin without being literal about it, and the neutral system lets the product and the faces carry the colour.
+The tan nods to foundation and skin without being literal about it.
+The neutral system steps back so the product and the faces carry the colour.

 An editorial system